HeleneFi/MeasuringCommonsGrowth/README.md

 An inquiry into possibilities for measuring the growth of the commons in their widest definitions.

-In the context of [sustainability from a commons perspective](http://commonsabundance.net/2013/07/13/rethinking-sustainable-development-in-terms-of-commons/), I have been wondering how Value Network Analysis could been used to measure variation in externality flow and depletion / replenishment of the commons.
+In the context of [sustainability from a commons perspective](http://commonsabundance.net/2013/07/13/rethinking-sustainable-development-in-terms-of-commons/), I have been wondering how Value Network Analysis could be used to measure variation in externality flow and depletion / replenishment of the commons.

 I have in mind the following: